rvandewater/ReciPys/paper/paper.md

 sequences=["time"]}
 ```

-Now we can create the `ingredients` which encapsulate the training data and its roles, and the `recipe` that to
+Afterward, we create the `ingredients` which encapsulate the training data and its roles, and the `recipe` to
 preprocess the data:

 ``` Python